divineninja/usld-dashboard-v2-manual/USLD_Enable_Login_Guide.md

 # 🔓 US Local Directory — Enable Login Guide

 ## Overview
 This guide provides step-by-step instructions for enabling login access for users in the US Local Directory platform.
-The process involves email verification to activate user accounts and grant appropriate access permissions.
 This example demonstrates enabling login for a **Manager** role user.

 ---